Disclaimer: Anything recognisable does not belong to me. Story is based on the books by JKR and inspired by other writers of this genre.

 Summary: What are dependents left to do when betrayed by those they trusted most, but to find a way to become masters in their own right.
 AU, OOC, set after DoM fiasco in OotP, slash: HP/SS, het: DM/GW, TN/HG, NL/LL, some bashing.

-Author's Notes: Rated for language, non-graphic violence and sexual content.
+Author's Notes: Rated for language, non-graphic violence and explicit sexual content (also underage sex in some countries).
 There is Dumbledore and Ron bashing involved.
 No Horcruxes, no Deathly Hallows, only mildly compatible with canon.

 Headmaster Albus Dumbledore was standing at the window of his ruined office, looking out over the school grounds bathed in the rays of the rising morning sun.